codermrrob/CoffeeShop.Agency/README.md

 An agency to enable ad-hoc english queries against the data, plus some views which contain pre-calculated KPI values based on the dataset for queries about performance against those KPIs.

+Because this is completely experimental it is currently implemented in a Jupyter notebook.

+Check the [Agency Swarm](https://github.com/VRSEN/agency-swarm) repo for more information on the underlying technology and how to use it.

 ## The Data

 Download from https://www.kaggle.com/code/ahmedessamsaber/coffee-shop-sales a single file containing coffee shop transactions.
 Import this into your database, the code currently expects an MS SQL Server db but this would be simple to change.